blarney-lang/blarney/README.md

 inferred by the type checker.

 Our second library, `BitScan`, is more powerfull but at the cost of being dynamically typed rather than statically typed.
-This means you get an error at circuit-generation time, and any error message may not be as helpful as the corresponding one provided by `BitPat`.
+This means that any error will be displayed at circuit-generation time rather than compile-time, and the error message may not be as helpful as the corresponding one provided by `BitPat`.
 To illustrate `BitScan`, let's add the RISC-V `sw` (store-word) instruction to our decoder:

 ```hs
 import Blarney.BitScan